krsnacg/G3Core/README.md

-# Backend Core Project
+# Bussiness App Project

-This repository contains a backend core writen with django and a front app developed with angular.
+This repository contains a backend app writen with Django, django rest framework and jwt tokens.
+The frontend app is developed with the framework Angular v17

 ## Installation